hsain9357/vanillajs-study-vocabulary-helper/README.md

-nice web app you can save vocabularies in it and it'll automatically add audio to the vocabulary if it correct spelling and you can  choose pic too from internet in it and some additional stuff  you can check it by this link https://study-vocabularies-helper.netlify.app/
+nice webapp i made it for personal usage it helped me a lot.  it allows you to save any word you want and it'll automatically add audio to it . you can add a pic with the word, that you want to save it and sentence or definition. it saves all of your words in localStorage . i'm keeping developing this app to make more functional . you can check from here ☑️ https://study-vocabularies-helper.netlify.app/